MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

     static let manager = SocketManager(socketURL: URL(string: "http://localhost:\(port)/")!, config: [.log(true), .compress])

-    private var socket = manager.defaultSocket // Singleton instance  one socket connection per phone }
+    private var socket = manager.defaultSocket // Singleton instance one socket connection per phone.
+}
 ```

-1. We are creating a socket manager in charge of connecting to the given url
+1. We are creating an instance our socket manager class that will connect to the given url.

 2. We are creating a singleton instance of the socket meaning that there can only be once instance of a socket connection per device!
-This makes sure that when we are performing operations on or with the socket that it will be the same instance that we have made!
+This makes sure that when we are performing operations on or with the socket that it will be the same instance that we have made.

-Now that we have created a socket instance that represents the individual connection the user has made to the server we have to explicitly tell the socket to connect
+Now that we have created a socket instance that represents the individual connection the user has made to the server, we have to explicitly tell the socket to connect.

-Let us add an initalizer to this class, upon initialization of this class we want the first thing to happen is for the socket connection to be made to the server
+Let us add an initalizer to this class, upon initialization of this class we want the first thing our socket to do is connect to our server.

 ```
 init() {